 - Emergency response procedures for waste-related spills, explosions, etc.

-A best practice is to provide real life simulations and examples of waste management incidents that might happen.
+The best practice is to provide real life simulations and examples of waste management incidents that might happen.
 For example, you could have workers practice cleaning up a chemical spill or teach them about historical process safety incidents.
+This way, you foster hazardous waste awareness among your team.

 You should also test retention of the material after the initial training.
-A good way to do this is to schedule follow-ups with workers who recently completed training.
+Basically, a good way to do this is to schedule follow-ups with workers who recently completed training.
+This ensures ongoing awareness of hazardous waste management.
 Of course, the more employees you have, the harder it is to do.
 But if you’re working with small teams or class sizes, follow-up can go a long way in maintaining site awareness of hazmat incident risks.

 Hazardous waste awareness quiz